 It’s International Women’s Day!
 What better way to celebrate the achievements of aspiring women in our lives by having a little heart to heart with the women who ride on strong against the naysayers and the doubters.
-Check out what these prominent Singaporean women cyclists have to say.
+Check out what these prominent women cyclists in Singapore have to say.

 #2 Shirley Teo, overall female title at the 2017 Gran Fondo New York, Lombok.

 What is your advice to those who are afraid to start cycling?

 Best advise I can give any aspiring cyclist is to just get out there and do it – if you are worried about the roads then start on the Park Connectors or the trails, don’t worry too much.
 Singapore is starting to put together a great infrastructure for cyclists.